weaveworks/weave/site/kubernetes/kube-addon.md

 $ kubectl logs -n kube-system weave-net-1jkl6 weave
 ```

-For easier viewing, pipe the output into a file , especially if
+For easier viewing, pipe the output into a file, especially if
 it is long.

 By default log level of `weave` container is set to `info` level.
-If you wish to see more detailed logs you can set the desired log level for the `-log-level` flag through the `EXTRA_ARGS` environment variable for the `weave` container in the weave-net daemon set.
+If you wish to see more detailed logs you can set the desired log level for the `--log-level` flag through the `EXTRA_ARGS` environment variable for the `weave` container in the weave-net daemon set.
 Add environment variable as below.

 ```yaml
       containers: